ioBroker/ioBroker.example/README.md

 ##Installation:
 released version
 * npm install iobroker.jeelink
-* on raspberry it might help to use npm install --unsafe-perm iobroker.jeelink, because serialport package must be built on unsupported arm-hw
+* on raspberry it might help to use: npm install --unsafe-perm iobroker.jeelink, because serialport package must be built on unsupported arm-hw

 or the actual version from github
 * npm install https://github.com/foxthefox/ioBroker.jeelink/tarball/master --production